-You will need to take 4 chapter quizzes, and 2 unit quizzes each week and these weekly quizzes are required for they are a way for you (and me) to make sure you are keeping up with the listening and learning the material in the text, on the web, and through the bulletin board.
-The final exam is to be taken in person at City College of San Francisco’s Phelan Campus.
+You will need to take 4 chapter quizzes, each week and these weekly quizzes are required for they are a way for you (and me) to make sure you are keeping up with the listening and learning the material in the text, on the web, and through the bulletin board.
+The final exam will be taken online.
 The weekly quizzes will be recorded and graded.
 They are open book and or open computer.
 The weekly quizzes are in multiple choices, matching, or true and false format.
 Your written work will be reflected in the forum discussions and by way of your concert reviews (more info below)

 of the genres, terms and instrument

 or mp3’s.
 You can down load these files to

 your computer and then open them, or open